Ready to volunteer with us but have a few more questions?

 We ask volunteers to commit to 8 hours a month, usually done in weekly 2 hour shifts.
 However, we have many volunteers who come much more than that!

 Yes!
-Please contact Pam, our manager in charge of volunteers, and we will try to accommodate your group!
+Please contact us and we will try to accommodate your group!